peetinc/autopkg-recipes/README.md

 # autopkg-recipes

-This si a messy scratch space for me to work on recipes.
+This is a messy scratch space for me to work on recipes.
 Please don't "autopkg repo-add" this repo.
 And for the love of god if you do, use overrides.

 I'm putting stable recipes over here: https://github.com/peetinc/peetinc-recipes